 One way is to start that never fails is with structure and purpose.
 What is happening in this game?
 What is the point?
 What does this new line or strategy communicate?
 Why is this happening and why I am responding this way?

-The model is not the weather.
+The solver only gives hints at any and all of this.
+That’s normal, because the model is not the weather.
 The weather is created through geological forces, and it is figuratively the same in poker.
 The equilibrium on the planet and in the model comes later.
-It’s the evaluation of the forces known as the inputs and the abstraction.
+It’s both the result and the evaluation of the forces known as the inputs and the abstraction.

 In other words, in every game, the expected value is the measurement, yes, but left unperturbed by robust countering action of the inputs including range and bet sizing, hands won’t take the same line or lines.
 Things aren’t absolute, the earth does not revolve around the sun, the universe remains a mysterious, dynamic place.
 In poker, the countering action affects the line.
 If they don’t take it, the equilibrium has changed and we’ve barely begun.